Estimating SARS-CoV-2 Seroprevalence: Code and data availability statement

 \section{Code and data availability statement}

-R code based on the simulations in Section~\ref{sec:sims} and data analysis in Section~\ref{sec:data_analysis}, data from the Belgium and North Carolina seroprevalence studies in Section~\ref{sec:data_analysis}, and a Microsoft Excel spreadsheet that computes the estimators $\hat \pi_{SRG}$ and $\hat V_{\pi, SRG}$ are available at \url{https://github.com/samrosin/rgStandardized}.
+R code based on the simulations in Section~\ref{sec:sims}, data supporting the Belgium and North Carolina seroprevalence study findings, and a Microsoft Excel spreadsheet that computes the estimators $\hat \pi_{SRG}$ and $\hat V_{\pi, SRG}$ are available at \url{https://github.com/samrosin/rgStandardized}.
+Data supporting the New York City seroprevalence study findings include both data available from \citet{stadlbauer_repeated_2021} and individual demographic data shared by the authors of that study.

 \begin{appendices} {A.\arabic{equation}}